 2020 Behavior, LLC was founded in Silicon Valley in 2018.
-We are a small, unique and highly experienced team of behavior analysts providing ABA services exclusively to families working at Google and Facebook.
+We are an established, unique and highly experienced team of behavior analysts providing ABA services exclusively to families working at Google and Facebook.
 We serve clients from ages 18 months to 18 years with a diagnosis of autism and related disorders.
-2020 Behavior, LLC provides assessment, consultation, direct intervention services, school support services and parent training in the South Bay.
-All of our direct services are provided by BCBA level clinicians.
+2020 Behavior, LLC provides assessment, consultation, direct intervention services, school support services and parent training in the following cites:

 Charlotte (Charlie) Bell and Ramla Chaudhry founded 2020 Behavior, LLC in 2018.
 With almost 35 yrs of joined experience in the field of ABA, 2020 Behavior, LLC was created with the goal of offering a one-of-a-kind service to families in the Bay Area.
 Charlie and Ramla hand pick only the very best BCBAs, and take pride in maintaining a small, close knit and friendly company.

 Charlie Bell, MA, BCBA is co-founder of 2020 Behavior.

 Charlie has over 18 years of experience in the field of ABA.
 Prior to founding 2020 Behavior, LLC Charlie worked within schools, clinics and home settings in Los Angeles, Raleigh, London, Sydney and Singapore.
 Until 2017 Charlie was based in Singapore where she managed her own practice and worked with families across SE Asia, providing direct services, parent training, supervision, school consultation, social skills training and international consultation to clients with ASD and related disorders.